AmitTr0318/IMDB-Movie-Analysis/README.md

 IGNORE 1 LINES;**

 Exploratory Data Analysis (EDA) in SQL:
--Ran SQL queries to generate descriptive statistics (e.g., average ratings, distribution of genres).
+- Ran SQL queries to generate descriptive statistics (e.g., average ratings, distribution of genres).

 Statistical Analysis in R
--Export data from MySQL to R for statistical analysis and modeling.
+- Export data from MySQL to R for statistical analysis and modeling.
--Run linear regression to explore relationships between numerical variables (e.g., budget vs. revenue).
+- Run linear regression to explore relationships between numerical variables (e.g., budget vs. revenue).
--Apply non-linear regression models if relationships are complex or non-linear, for instance, using polynomial regression.
+- Apply non-linear regression models if relationships are complex or non-linear, for instance, using polynomial regression.
--Evaluate model accuracy using metrics like R-squared, Mean Absolute Error (MAE), or Root Mean Squared Error (RMSE).
+- Evaluate model accuracy using metrics like R-squared, Mean Absolute Error (MAE), or Root Mean Squared Error (RMSE).
--Interpret results to identify key factors impacting movie success.
+- Interpret results to identify key factors impacting movie success.

 Insights & Reporting:
--Summarize key findings from regression analyses and EDA, identifying influential variables.
+- Summarize key findings from regression analyses and EDA, identifying influential variables.
--Create charts and visual summaries to highlight trends or important relationships, using tools like Power BI, Tableau, or R visualization libraries.
+- Create charts and visual summaries to highlight trends or important relationships, using tools like Power BI, Tableau, or R visualization libraries.